nicklormanhall/assessment-week3-imagegallery/README.md

 🎯 Display the thumbnail images.
 Will you use a grid, or a list?
 Will you use CSS Grid or Flexbox?

-    IN PROGRESS:  I will be looking to initially display using postion relative and absolute.There will be a maximum of three thumbnail images and if possible I will look for the image to scroll.
+    DONE:  I will be looking to initially display using flexbox and a combination of postion relative and absolute.There will be a maximum of three thumbnail images and if possible I will look for the image to scroll.

+    Scroll added on the thumbnails, I will be looking at adding a navigation button

 🎯 Display the larger image.
 Will you use an overlay of some kind, or a section on the same page?
 How would it work on smaller screens? size set for mobile: XXXX TBC

     IN PROGRESS: Larger screens will have the thumbnails displayed at the top, for mobiles they will display at the bottom.

-T
+    The CSS was problematic to get to work, I ended needing to create a new vscode project to play with just the positioning of the image to get it to resize as I needed

 🎯 Handle user interaction.
 Will you use event listeners on the thumbnails, or on the container?
 How will you know which thumbnail was selected?

-    IN PROGRESS:
+    IN PROGRESS: My initial thoughts would be to the array to call the next image number, at the last one I would go back to 0

 STRECH GOALS